 It's clear from the chart that the first 10 seconds of the page visit are critical for users' decision to stay or leave.
-The probability of leaving is very high during these first SCGCS-INFORMATION/EXP No:SCG-12-WP/Witness: A. Ayres designed Web pages in the past Workpapersow that most Web pages are useless, and they behave accordingly to avoid wasting more time than absolutely necessary on bad pages.
+The probability of leaving is very high during these first SCG/CS - INFORMATION/EXA No.SCG-12-WP-R/Witness: A. Ayres Page 49 of 429 designed When accordingly to avoid wasting more time than absolutely necessary on bad pages.